Aptive/penetration-testing-tools/README.md

 # Penetration Testing Tools Repo

 The purpose of this project is to make a single repository for all the commonly used penetration testing tools, typically tools that don't exist within Kali or other [penetration testing](https://www.aptive.co.uk/penetration-testing/) distros.
 In some cases it makes sense to have a the latest version of a tool seperate to your distro installed stable binaries or scripts.
-Installing from GitHub allows you to grab the latest tools specific to your style of pen testing that could be too niche to ever make it into your favorite pen testing distro.
+Installing from GitHub allows you to grab the latest tools specific to your style of pen testing that could be too niche to ever make it into your favorite security distro.
 Having everything self contained within your home directory or /opt also allows for easy transportation from one (identical) machine to another.

 ## Installation Instructions